 - Income which has had no tax deducted as a result of holding RWT Exempt status (i.e. 0% RWT rate).

 - Untaxed Rebates and fee income

 - Foreign Investment Fund (FIF) income

-- Dividends received from instruments subject to the Foreign Investment Fund (FIF) rules where the client does not meet the de minimis exemption (i.e. no withholding tax has been withheld by FNZ)
+- Dividends received from instruments subject to the Foreign Investment Fund (FIF) rules where the client has not specified that they meet the de minimis exemption (i.e. no withholding tax has been withheld by FNZ)

 - Taxable revenue account gains